Attorney: Attack on senator 'regrettable dispute'

 According to the Bowling Green Daily News, Boucher is an anesthesiologist and pain specialist.

 CNN previously reported that Boucher was charged with one count of fourth-degree assault.

-Note: This story has been updated and will continue to update with additional details.
+He is currently out of jail after posting $7,500 bail.